RodrigoQuiroz09/TC2004.1/Face_Detection/README.md

 The xml files that serve the purpose of the cascades to be used to identify faces are to be located in a separate file called "cascades" (please visualize the way in which the FaceDetection subdirectory is organized, as it SHOULD be replicated by anyone working with the code of this module).
 This structure is MANDATORY as the FaceDetector.cpp uses relative paths to load and used these files.
 Failure in following this file organization will result in a non-working piece of code. <br />

+In terms of the CMakeList.txt file, please kep in mind that line 17 should be modified with the path in which you have installed your OpenCv and specially the subdirectory "build". <br />

-No extra libraries or dependencies are needed for the correct implementation of this module's code. <br />
+No extra libraries (other than OpenCV) or dependencies are needed for the correct implementation of this module's code. <br />

-//Falta explicar modificaciones al Cmake
+In order to correctly compile this module, perform the following commands: <br />

+- 1. mkdir build -> Only to be used if the build subdirectory does not exist
+- 2. cd build
+- 3. cmake ..
+- 4. make
+- 5. /my_project